1. I’m nervous about counseling. What if this isn’t a good fit.

 5. Do you work with couples?

 Yes.
 Jill Smith has advanced training in couples counseling and this is an integral part of our practice.
-Terri Hallman is receiving training in 2019 and 2020 and is able to work with couples as well.
-Couples work is so complex, we regularly provide consultation and case review.
+Couples work is so complex, we regularly seek provide consultation and conduct case review with local seasoned therapists.
+This is done by maintaining client anonymity or with their written permission.

 6. Can you work with me individually, as well as with me and my partner?